 - Data generated in the course of executing the contract, e.g. examination results, dates of attendance and absence and reasons for absence, meeting minutes.

 - Information about an employment relationship that has been entered into in the meantime upon completion of your qualification for quality control as contractually agreed.
 It is very important to WBS that your qualification brings you success.
 If you are a participant of a measure that is subsidized by the German Employment Agency, we are required to inform the German Employment Agency and/or the job center of this pursuant to Sections 183 and 318 of the German Social Code, Book III (Sozialgesetzbuch Drittes Buch [SGB III]) and Section 2 Paragraph 2 of the German Accreditation and Licensing Ordinance on Employment Promotion (Akkreditierungs- und Zulassungsverordnung Arbeitsförderung [AZAV]).
 To that end, we will contact you once you complete said measure.

 2.1.2.
 On the basis of consent granted voluntarily and which may be revoked at any time (Article 6 Paragraph 1(a) GDPR):

 - If you have granted us your consent to do so, we process your data in order to send you information pertaining to other course offerings, our newsletter and invitations to customer surveys.

-- If you have explicitly consented, we use data regarding your suitability (CV, qualifications booked) to compare with enquiries from potential employers and, if applicable, to send this data to the company making the enquiry.
+- If you have explicitly consented, we use data regarding your suitability (CV, qualifications booked) to compare with inquiries from potential employers and, if applicable, to send this data to the company making the inquiry.

 2.1.3.
 On the basis of WBS’ legitimate interests (Article 6 Paragraph 1(f) GDPR):